DSL-e based on DSL (Damn Small Linux) 2024 rc3 – 32 bit – with LXDE DE and kernel 6.6.15-exton :: Build 240417

 I’ve made a remaster of Damn Small Linux 2024 – 32 bit.
 DSL 2024 is based on Debian 12 (bookworm) and antiX.
 The New DSL 2024 has been reborn as a compact Linux distribution tailored for low-spec x86 computers.
 It packs a lot of applications into a small package.
 All the applications are chosen for their functionality, small size, and low dependencies.
 DSL 2024 also has many text-based applications that make it handy to use in a term window or TTY.

 The original DSL was of 50MB many years ago.
 DSL 2024 is of 700MB.
-The reason for that: A 50MB distribution, was a lot of fun and one of the things I am most proud of as a personal accomplishment.
+The reason for that according to the developer: A 50MB distribution, was a lot of fun and one of the things I am most proud of as a personal accomplishment.
 However, as a concept, it was in the right place at the right time, and the computer industry has changed a lot since then.
 While it would be possible to make a bootable Xwindows 50MB distribution today, it would be missing many drivers and have only a handful of very rudimentary applications.
 People would find such a distribution a fun toy or something to build upon, but it would not be usable for the average computer user out of the gate.

 My remaster of DSL 2024 is of 1110MB.
 The reason for that is that I’ve added some real useful packages: